-Holiday decorations can make clutter in a home.
+Holiday decorations can create clutter in a home.
 This DIY gnome craft project helps do three things this holiday season.
 First, I wanted this project to upcycle something instead of buying something.
 Second, I wanted to create a storage area that can be used instead of just being a holiday home decor.
 Lastly, I wanted it to look like the adorable gnomes I have seen everywhere.
 I was so happy that I could accomplish all these goals in this cute gnome holiday decor project.
 Follow along and see the steps on how I made this adorable gnome.

 What is a gnome?